MaxToyberman/react-native-ssl-pinning/README.md

 # react-native-ssl-pinning

-React-Native Ssl pinning using OkHttp 3 in Android, and AFNetworking on iOS.
+React-Native ssl pinning & public key pinning using OkHttp 3 in Android, and AFNetworking on iOS.

 ## NOTES: